¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 Step Action Item Key Consideration

-1. Brand Identity List 3-5 keywords that describe your brand's personality (e.g., "Bold," "Reliable," "Creative").
-Match these keywords to the psychological associations of different colors.
+1. Brand Identity List 3-5 keywords.
+Match keywords to psychological associations.

 Technical Choices That Impact Color and Performance